xiao1204/exadata_vmcluster_ansible/README.md

 # Ansible for Exadata

-This ansible project allows for Exadata Cloud@Customer and Exadata Cloud Service set-up
+This ansible project allows for Exadata Cloud@Customer and Exadata Cloud Service set-up..

 ## Getting Started